 No matter what table spot you’re in when you begin a hand, any situation that puts you in position on other players gives you a huge advantage.
 When you find yourself in position on your opponent in a heads-up pot, you should use that to your advantage and ramp up the aggression.

-The Upswing Poker Lab includes an entire module on the importance of position in poker.
+The Upswing Lab training course includes an entire module on the importance of position in poker.
 The module, titled The Value of Position, features Upswing Poker founder Doug Polk going through various scenarios that reinforce the significant advantage the in-position player enjoys in poker.
 Get in the Lab now!

 For more on how position impacts preflop strategy, click on the link below and download the Upswing Poker free preflop charts.